Judges are responsible for:

 - The Judges' Manual for 2021-2024 – a free pdf for US Sailing members

 - Guidelines for Video Conference Hearings – guidance from the US Sailing Judges Committee on Video Hearings

-- Guidelines for Writing Conclusions on a Protest Form – guidelines for making sure conclusions are derived from facts found
+- Standard Wording for PC Decisions – guidelines for ensuring conclusions are derived from facts found